Frequently Asked Questions

 order to guarantee that the student's name is on the donated list.

-For the Class and Grand prizes, the winning classes will receive their prizes in December before the end of 2016.
+For the Class and Grand prizes, the winning classes will receive their prizes in December before the end of the year.

 For CLIP Middle school students, the prizes will be distributed by the CLIPCO representatives to their respective classes.